Emile Pandolfi

 Emile Pandolfi (born 1946) is an American pianist.
-He is noted for his renditions of show tunes.
-As well as his renditions of classical music.
+He is noted for his renditions of show tunes, as well as his renditions of classical music.

 Background

 Pandolfi was born in New York and grew up in Greenville, South Carolina, where he still resides.
-He began studying piano at the age of five, and made his symphonic debut with the Greenville Symphony Orchestra at age 14, performing the Mozart piano concerto no. 11, in F major, K 413.
+He began studying piano at the age of five, and made his symphonic debut with the Greenville Symphony Orchestra at age 14, performing the Mozart piano concerto no. 11 in F major, K 413.

 He attended Greenville High School, then Furman University, where he did his preparatory studies in music.
 He transferred to Baylor University, where he studied for two years.
 Following his piano teacher, Thomas Redcay, he transferred to Texas Tech, where he earned his Bachelor of Music degree.

 After college, Pandolfi moved to St Thomas in the US Virgin Islands for two years as a chorus teacher in a public school.
 In the evenings, he played at the Caribbean Beach Hotel, as part of a Calypso band called "The Castaways."
-From there he moved to Sussex, England for another two years, playing pubs and restaurants.
+From there, he moved to Sussex, England for another two years, playing in pubs and restaurants.